Aftobus01/Hbm-s-Nuclear-Tech-GIT/README.md

 - Dead grass recovery is 10 times slower
 - Returned selenium engine (Radial Performance Engine)
 - Combustible lemon
-- Glyphid dance and maracas (TO BE REWORKED PLZ @Bufka2011 DO NOT FORGET ABOUT THIS)
+- Glyphid dance and maracas
 - Added can crate into default bobmazon pool
 - Burning in the Nether is always on
 - Added special mobs compat to creeper transformation